Unbiased Supervised Contrastive Learning: Contrastive learning: an -margin point of view

 \textbf{Derivation of InfoNCE} The constraint of Eq.~\ref{eq:condition} can be transformed in an optimization problem using, as it is common in contrastive learning, the $\max$ operator and its smooth approximation \textit{LogSumExp} (full derivation in the Appendix~\ref{sec:derivation-infonce}):

-Here, we can notice that when $\epsilon=0$, we retrieve the InfoNCE loss, whereas when $\epsilon \rightarrow \infty$ we obtain the InfoL1O loss.
+Here, we can notice that when $\epsilon=0$, we retrieve the InfoNCE loss, also known as N-Pair loss~\citep{sohn_improved_2016}, whereas when $\epsilon \rightarrow \infty$ we obtain the InfoL1O loss.
 It has been shown in \citet{poole_variational_2019} that these two losses are lower and upper bound of the Mutual Information $I(X^+,X)$ respectively:

 By using a value of $\epsilon \in [0,\infty)$, one might find a tighter approximation of $I(X^+,X)$ since the exponential function at the denominator $\exp(- \epsilon)$ monotonically decreases as $\epsilon$ increases.